codepainters/e800j_grafix/README.md

 ![](img/pcb_bottom.png)

-Then you have to unsolder `74LS153` multiplexers and replace them with `DIL-16` sockets.
+Then you have to unsolder `74LS153` multiplexers and replace them with `DIL-16` sockets, now you can insert `GraFIX` PCB into the sockets.
 The last step is to connect `J3` header on the `GraFIX` board to `CKPIX` signal on the Junior PCB with a short piece of wire.
 The best place to do it is a via close to `R38`, marked with red `X`.
+That's it!

 ![](img/junior_pcb1.png)